H4PE0N/Competitive-Programming/Library-Binaries-Folder/README.md

 If your program get's an  error  you  could  debug  the program using gdb, by  typing  `gdb <binary-filename>`.
-There is so meny things you can do with  the  debugger, so to list all of the commands would be a wast of time.
+There is so many things you can do with  the  debugger, so to list all of the commands would be a wast of time.
 To exit out of the gdb debugger you can type `quit`.